rife2/bld/README.md

 # What is bld?

-`bld` is a new build system that allows you to write your build logic in pure Java.
+`bld` is a build tool that lets you write your build logic in pure Java.

 `bld` was created because we're not really interested in build tools.
 We use them because we have to, but we'd rather just get on with coding the real stuff.